COVID-19 in Belarus

 All air passengers to the United States are also required to provide contact information to airlines before boarding flights to the United States.

 A tool to help you know the requirements to board a flight to the United States.

 After Arrival in the United States

-- Stay home and self-quarantine for a full 5 days after travel.
+- If you are not up to date with your COVID-19 vaccines, stay home and self-quarantine for a full 5 days after arrival.

-If You Recovered from COVID-19
+If You Recently Recovered from COVID-19

 - How CDC Determines the Level of a Destination’s COVID-19 Travel Health Notice

 - US Department of State: Smart Traveler Enrollment Program (STEP)

 - Frequently Asked Questions about Travel and COVID-19